Kiriki-liszt/Sky_Blue_EQ4/README.md

 So, I designed my EQ in strictly Parallel topology with no input signal blended in, and without getting gain increase schema.

+### EQ algo

+The EQ algorythm for Band-pass and High-pass filters is SVF sugested by Andy Cytomic.
+Used his 'trapezoidal SVF in tangent and state space form'.

 ## references

 1. Sound onSound - maag EQ4M